All Episodes

 These various countries, the front office are these people from these countries.

-And they're despots uh primarily, and and and but the United States is pulling the strings.
+But the United States is pulling the strings.

-Well, uh I I won't I won't go that far.
+Well, I won't go that.

-That's an interesting that's an interesting point.
+That's an interesting point.

-And I I have a disagreement.
+And I have a disagreement.

-John Bolton, for example, who is a great American and uh man I admire tremendously, but John Bolton, when he uh when he discussed the situation in uh he he often quotes uh conversation between the Mexican uh the uh uh US ambassador in London and the British Foreign Secretary in nineteen fourteen, uh, when the US ambassador uh told uh Sir Edward Gray they were talking about Mexico, and he says, well, you know, we'll just go in there, we'll prop up a new guy, uh he catches our eye and gets into trouble, we'll go in and whack him.
+But John Bolton, when he discussed the situation in, he often quotes a conversation between the Mexican, the U.S. ambassador in London and the British Foreign Secretary in 1914 when the U.S. Ambassador told Sir Edward Gray they were talking about Mexico and he says, well, you know, we'll just go in there.

-Uh the new guy comes along and he goes into trouble, we'll go in and whack him.
+The new guy comes along and he goes into trouble.

-Uh and we'll keep doing that for as long as it takes.
+And we'll keep doing that for as long as it takes.

-That uh it's tougher and it's harder to impose your will and export your values on the world.
+That it's tougher and it's harder to impose your will and export your values on the world.

 And it's not a question.